Tarnished Saints Series – Prequel

 Get a glimpse of the Taylor Twelve when they were children, and find out how they came to be called Tarnished Saints.
 Told from the eldest son, Thomas’s point of view, each chapter highlights one of the brothers.

-(Click on cover to buy now for 99 cents!)
+(Click on cover to buy for FREE!)

 Excerpt from Tarnished Saints’ Christmas: